EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 | BoW-1/8 | 128             | 8            | 3.906

-Could 16Mb DRAM run at the same speed as a near-threshold processor (50Mhz, etc)?
+Can 16Mb or 64Mb DRAM run at the same speed as a near-threshold processor (50Mhz, etc)?

 https://www.vogons.org/viewtopic.php?t=79632&start=20 (not DDR):